-Now, today I'm once again participating in the TCWT blog chain for the month.
-(Did you miss my first post on TCWT?
-Check it out here!)
+Today I'm once again participating in the TCWT blog chain for the month.
+(Check out last month's blog chain here!)
 The prompt for December is "What works of fiction have taught you by example and what did they teach you?"

-How does this relate to the prompt?
-Well, the first thing I think of when I look at this TCWT prompt is the book that made me realize what situation I was in.
-I can't remember the title of the book anymore, but it was a middle grade/YA novel in which a girl uncovers a cycle of abuse through her family history that explains so much to her about why her family is the way it is--and how she chooses to escape the cycle.
-(If someone can find this, that would be great, because I've been Googling with no result.)
+See, the first thing I think of when I look at this TCWT prompt is the book that made me realize what situation I was in.
+I can't remember the title anymore, but it was a middle grade novel, or possibly young YA, in which a girl uncovers a cycle of abuse through her family that explains so much about why her family is the way it is.
+(If someone can find what book this is, that would be great, because I've been Googling with no success.)

 Today, I still seek out books that have this kind of content because every time I do, I see hope.
-I see a chance for other people to realize what's happening; I see hope for me breaking out of the cycle completely myself.
-I can use these books to explain to people what's happening, to gain a better understanding of the psychological and sociological concepts behind all these abuses and prejudices, and to further my own goals in social justice.
-I try to write books that address these issues as well because I could be the person who saves a life.
+I see a chance for other people to realize what's happening.
+I see hope for me avoiding this kind of situation in the future, too.
+I can use books like these to explain to people what's happening, to gain a better understanding of the psychological and sociological concepts behind abuse and prejudice, and to further social justice.
+I try to write books that address these issues as well, because I could be the person who saves a life.
 And so could you, with your words.

 5th – http://thelittleenginethatcouldnt.wordpress.com/